screenpages/amazon-payments-magento-plugin/README.md

 ### Configure Amazon Payments
  * Allow your site to use your Login with Amazon account:
     * Switch to "Login with Amazon" in the top-nav
-    * Add any domains your site is hosted on (i.e., https://www.yourdomain.com, https://yourdomain.com) under "Allowed Javascript Origins".
+    * Add any domains your site is hosted on under "Allowed Javascript Origins" (i.e., https://www.yourdomain.com, https://yourdomain.com)
  * Add your store logo to the Amazon Login screen
     * Upload a 150x150 image under "Application Information" -> "Logo Image"
- * Set your store information
+ * Complete your store setup
     * Switch to "Amazon Payments Advanced" in the top nav
     * Navigate to "Settings" (top-nav) -> "Account Info" (menu)
     * Complete the "Seller Information" information which is used in Buyer-facing communication